zaidongy/sn-notes/Knowledge 2019 Notes.md

 ### Policy Module

-- Policy module that links to workflows and be able to scan existing workflows tied to that policy to see if it's compliant.
+- Policy module that links to workflows and be able to scan existing workflows tied to that policy to see if it's compliant
 - Able to export policies into a visual format that allows for more transparency into organizational processes
 - Useful for auditing and able to provide evidence when business owners complain the process is wrong